 COUN 6250 - Group Process and Dynamics♦

 Group work is an effective counseling method that allows group members to share perspectives and provide useful feedback and information in a structured setting.
 Using relevant literature, multimedia resources, and a scholar-practitioner model, students examine stages of group process; group dynamics; and ethical, legal, and training standards.
 Students examine the types of counseling groups as well as the unique leadership skills required for each type of group.
 Students are provided with a comprehensive review of theoretical approaches applicable to group counseling.
 Students engage in a variety of practical application assignments and discussions, focusing on the efficacy of using group counseling with multicultural and diverse populations.
-Students will develop an evidence-based mental health group proposal appropriate for potential implementation in field experience.
 Students engage in a process of self-reflection to increase self-awareness for enhanced group leadership knowledge and skills.

 Group lab is a separate 0-credit, required course that occurs simultaneously with the Group Process and Dynamics course.
 Students need to ensure that they are enrolled and participating in both courses.

 ♦ Students may take this as a non-degree course, which means they do not have to be enrolled in a program.
 Contact an enrollment specialist [1-866-492-5336 (U.S.);1-443-627-7222 (toll)] for more information.